 Chillies are used in a huge range of recipes and are easy plants to grow.
-Chillies will grow outdoors, but they do best in pots both outdoors and on the windowsill.
+They do best in pots both outdoors and on the windowsill.

 Different varieties can be mild and sweet, or fiery enough to blow your head off!
 Popular medium-heat varieties are habanero, cayenne and jalapeño.
 Meek and Mild is best if you don’t like spicy chillies.
 And Scotch Bonnet or Prairie Fire are truly hot chillies for the brave!